A new course will start in October 2023.

 We were able to secure the active support of the City of Vienna, the Porticus Foundation and the Austrian Federal Ministry for Social Affairs, Health, Care and Consumer Protection for the pilot project.
 Theater an der Wien and the jazz club Porgy & Bess made their premises available for the video recordings.
 Dr. Siegfried Meryn’s Cape 10 provides the ideal setting for the conclusion of the pilot project, which culminates in a joyful coming-together, a “soirée” at which the artists and music therapists, together with the participants and physicians, perform works that have been developed during the program.

 The goal of ” Aufatmen” is to help those with Covid 19 long-term effects recover through the arts.
 The training program offers individuals affected by long-term Covid a compliment to rehabilitation clinic programs.
-The pilot project (September to November 2021) will be scientifically monitored and evaluated by a research project of the IMC University of Applied Sciences Krems.
-In addition to assessing changes in well-being, we are investigating the clinical evidence on lung functions before and after the program with the support of Therme Wien Med during the clinical test.
+The six-week pilot project (September to November 2021) was scientifically monitored and evaluated by a research project of the IMC University of Applied Sciences Krems.
+In addition to assessing changes in well-being, we were investigating the clinical evidence on lung functions before and after the program with the support of Therme Wien Med during the clinical test.

 Artists participating in the project include: KS Adrian Eröd, baritone and ensemble member of the Vienna State Opera; Rebecca Nelsen, soprano and ensemble member of the Volksoper Vienna; Anna Nekhames, soprano and ensemble member of the Vienna State Opera and Volksoper Vienna, Johanna von der Deken; the Alliance Quartet; and Delbeau Film.
 Cesár Sampson (third place winner in the 2018 Eurovision Song Contest) serves as Ambassador for “Aufatmen” in a new role for him.